MaMad4Ever/Gallery/README.md

 # 🎴 Gallery

-Add a Gallery with a Html and Css Custom Switch.
+Add a Gallery with a Html and Css.

 ## Browser Support